-GoSaaS has created a new methodology to work specifically for migration of Agile PLM customers to Oracle Cloud PLM.
+GoSaaS has a proven methodology to migrate customers from legacy on-premises and cloud apps to new cloud modules.
 This methodology along with our GoSaaS migrator solution significantly reduces the costs and time associated with migrations.
-The following includes key steps for this Project:
+The following includes key steps for a typical migration project:

-- System Provisioning: GoSaaS assists clients in coordinating with Oracle to provision the appropriate cloud environments for non-production and production environments.
+- System Provisioning: GoSaaS assists clients in coordinating with cloud ops to provision the appropriate cloud environments for non-production and production environments.

 - Pre-Migration Training: Prior to having migration workshops, we have found that product training for business process owners who would be making decisions about migration to the cloud results in much better input and decisions from business process owners.

 - PLM Migration Workshops & Functional Design: GoSaaS’s Subject Matter Expert (SME) facilitate workshops which are attended by relevant process area owners.
-The objective of the workshops is to collaboratively determine how the client’s Agile PLM processes can be optimized and mapped to Cloud PD and PDH.
+The objective of the workshops is to collaboratively determine how the client’s current processes can be optimized and mapped to relevant cloud modules.
 After the workshops, GoSaaS’s team documents the migration plan of the system and gets it approved by the client.

-- Configuration: Based on the migration requirements, GoSaaS migrates the configurations from Agile PLM to cloud system using its GoSaaS Migrator
+- Configuration: Based on the migration requirements, GoSaaS migrates the configurations from legacy systems to cloud system.

-- Data Migration: Based on requirements, GoSaaS extracts data from Agile PLM and migrates it to cloud PD/PDH using GoSaaS Migrator.
+- Data Migration: Based on requirements, GoSaaS extracts data from legacy system(s) and migrates it to cloud using cloud provided import tools and/or GoSaaS Migrator toolkit.
 GoSaaS and clients to test the process with partial data before doing a complete data load to help in identifying any issues which may need to be fixed.
 This process may need to be repeated.
 Please see the scope section below to determine the number of data loads which are in scope.

 - Conference Room Pilot(s) (CRP): Once GoSaaS has configured the system, we request key process owners who participated in the migration workshops to test if the configurations have been done properly.
 In order to keep this step focused, GoSaaS provides CRP scripts which focus only on the processes being implemented in the system.
 At each step, the scripts also provide a mechanism to capture feedback.
 Depending on the feedback from a CRP, this process may be repeated a second time “CRP-2” after making configuration adjustments.
 The second CRP usually also involves more real data to be available for testing.